 Teams (and even whole companies) can overdo their strengths

 Overdone strengths don’t only cause problems when individual leaders use their strengths ineffectively.
 They also occur when leadership teams have dominant strengths that are used inappropriately and negatively impact the company’s performance as a whole.
 For example, if the leadership team is too strongly execution and results focused, it is likely to deprioritize emotional intelligence and strong relationships with employees and customers.
-When this filters down to lower levels in the organization, it can adversely impact the quality of customer experiences and the company’s ability to attract and retain high quality talent.
+When this filters down to lower levels in the organisation, it can adversely impact the quality of customer experiences and the company’s ability to attract and retain high quality talent.

 How can leaders deal with overdrive?